We started Wolverine Martial Arts because we are dads with young children.

 Chaz decided to train jiu-jitsu for self defense after training in hwa rang do for several years.
 Chaz has a hearing disability and wears hearing aids, he wanted to ensure he could defend himself against bullying, after realizing JJ was truly a martial art for self defense he switched over immediately.
 He is a featherweight (154 pounds) and on the smaller side, so he wanted do well against bigger opponents as well.
-He has trained for eight years and is a brown belt under Rafael Formiga.
+He has trained for eight years and is a black belt under Rafael Formiga.
 He is empathetic, patient, great at dealing with kids and taking care of others.
 On the mat, he is quick and technical.
 He enjoys playing half guard, collar-sleeve guard and butterfly guard and knee-cut passing.
 He won a masters world championship at brown belt in 2023 and was awarded his black belt on the podium.

 John is a second degree black belt under Octavio Couto and Rafael Lang.
 He began training in 2007 in his home state of Oregon and got his black belt in 2015.
 He is an enthusiastic teacher with a classic style of BJJ, emphasizing traditional positions and attacks from closed guard, mount, and the back.
 John also has significant training integrating BJJ with striking for self-defense purposes.
 He has a deep knowledge of the history and philosophy of BJJ, and is evangelical about its ability to help people develop self-confidence and discipline.
 To John, BJJ is not just a form of physical training: it helps people to know themselves, and to improve their character in all areas of their lives.